 See Figure 7-2.
-To adjust the saw head tilt, use the horizontal adjustment nuts.
-To raise the outside of the saw head, loosen the four inner adjustment nuts 1/4 turn and tighten the four outer nuts.
-Recheck the measurement from the blade to the bed rails and adjust the horizontal adjustment nuts until the outside of the saw head is 1/16" higher than the inside.
+To adjust the saw head tilt, use the bolts located at the bottom of the saw head mast.
+Loosen the three sets of four retaining plate bolts.
+To raise the outside of the saw head, back the stop bolts out, then tighten the adjustment bolts.
+To lower the outside of the saw head, loosen the adjustment bolts and tighten the stop bolts.
+Recheck the measurement from the blade to the bed rails and adjust the stop bolts and adjustment bolts until the outside of the saw head is 1/16" (1.5mm) higher than the inside.
+Retighten the retaining plate bolts.